Zhindonm/osint_checker/README.md

 All logs should be downloaded and placed in the following directory `/path/to/this/project/osint_checker/logs/`

 Ensure that you have `Docker` installed.
 If you are using MacOS, ensure that `XQuartz` is installed.
-From this folder, open a terminal and run the command:

 Open a terminal and change directory to `/path/to/this/project/osint_checker`.